microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

    The script will:

-  * Login to your Azure subscription using the SPN credentials
+  - Login to your Azure subscription using the SPN credentials
-  * Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
+  - Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
-  * Create Resource Group, Key Vault and sample secret
+  - Create Resource Group, Key Vault and a sample secret
-  * Create Azure Key Vault k8s extension instance
+  - Create Azure Key Vault k8s extension instance
-  * Create Kubernetes Secret for supporting SPN Authentication
+  - Create Kubernetes Secret for supporting SPN Authentication
-  * Create Secret Provider Class to read the secrets
+  - Create Secret Provider Class to read the secrets
-  * Deploy the app
+  - Deploy the app

 * You can now see that Azure Key Vault extensions are now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.